Building a PHP CLI tool using DDD and Event Sourcing. Part 1: the domainLast updated: 2022-12-04 :: Published: 2022-08-17 :: [ history ]

 Most cryptoasset transactions require the person disposing of the tokens to pay a fee.
 This fee will often be satisfied in tokens.
 If the transaction fee is satisfied in tokens then you need to consider that fee as one of the costs for the disposal of the tokens, but you also need to consider the fee as a disposal in its own right.

-This means that in a swapping transaction whose fee is settled in cryptocurrency, and when following the fee-split rule, not only 50% of the market value of the fee must be excluded from the disposal proceeds of the disposed asset and the other 50% be included in the cost basis of the acquired asset, but the entire market value of the fee must also be counted as a disposal, following the pooling rules.
+This means that in a swapping transaction whose fee is settled in cryptocurrency, and when following the fee-split rule, not only 50% of the market value of the fee must be excluded from the proceeds of the disposed asset and the other 50% included in the cost basis of the acquired asset, but the entire market value of the fee must also be counted as a disposal, following the share pooling rules.
 Read that again.

 Example Bob buys 0.2 bitcoins for £4000 on an exchange, at a unit price of £20000 per bitcoin.
 A few weeks later he swaps 0.1 bitcoins for 2 ethers.
 The exchange charges a 0.001 BTC fee for the transaction.
 Bob looks up the market value of the BTC token at the time of the transaction and notes that it was £30000 per bitcoin.